Surgeon24/UPorto_Event/Docs/EAP/EAP.md

 ### 3. OpenAPI Specification

-* OpenAPI specification in YAML format to describe the web application's web resources.
+This section describes the web application's web resources with OpenAPI specification in YAML format.

 * Link to the a7_openapi.yaml file in the group's repository.

 **// please add link to file called _a7_openapi.yml_ cause I don't remember how**

 https://app.swaggerhub.com/apis/lbaw22122_Event/UPortoEvent/1.0